yb66/rack-fake_ip/README.md

 ## Usage

+Put the FakeIP middleware _before_ anything that might require the fake IP.

     module Example
       def self.app
         app = Rack::Builder.app do

+          use Rack::FakeIP

+          use Rack::GeoIPCity, :db => "/path/to/db" # for example

           x = lambda {|e|
             request = Rack::Request.new(e)
-            # Do something with IP
+            # Do something with IP or env
             Rack::Response.new(e["REMOTE_ADDR"],200,{"Content-Type" => "text/html"}).finish
           }

-          use Rack::FakeIP
           run x
         end
       end # def app